herbert-50/VCV-CTL/README.md

 - Keyboard for editing sequences in Open Stage Control.
 - Grid for editing drum patterns in Open Stage Control.

-For more information read the [documentation of VCV-CTL] (/doc/doc.md)
+For more information read the [documentation of VCV-CTL](/doc/doc.md)